linode/docs/docs/guides/applications/big-data/use-apache-kafka-to-process-streams/index.md

 In this application model, consumers can play dual roles as subsequent producers, publishing their processed results to other subscribers in the pub/sub model.
 Consumer-retrieved messages are processed and become a new Kafka-produced input topic for another message consumer.
 This allows Kafka to be the immutable log keeper of a variety of data for various business data processing tasks throughout the transaction cycle.

-[Kafka is designed for speed, scale, and reliable distributed infrastructure](/docs/guides/what-is-apache-kafka/).
+Kafka is designed for speed, scale, and reliable distributed infrastructure.
 It is well-suited for frameworks constructed for Big Data, complex multi-partner trading, log accumulation & processing, and traditional transaction tracking systems.

+For more information, see [An Introduction to Apache Kafka](/docs/guides/what-is-apache-kafka/).

 ### The Kafka Pub/Sub Model and Terminology